 6. Stevie Wonder

-Stevie Wonder was only 13 years old when he topped the charts in 1963, the youngest person to ever accomplish the feat.
+Stevland Hardaway Morris—though we all know him as Stevie Wonder—was only 13 years old when he topped the charts in 1963, the youngest person to ever accomplish the feat.

 But it was not until the 1970s that the musician reached his peak abilities.
 Beginning in 1972, Wonder released a string of albums that are still adored to this day by critics and fans alike.